Communication complexity of pointer chasing via the fixed-set lemma

+since $t\ge1$.
 This gives a $(k-1)$-round protocol where Bob goes first that computes $(k-1)$-pointer-chasing where the first pointer is $B'[i]$.
-We can swap players to let Alice go first and permute pointers to let $A'[0]$ be the first pointer. \end{proof} I am grateful to Quan Luu for helpful discussions.
+We can swap players to let Alice go first and permute pointers to let $A'[0]$ be the first pointer. \end{proof} I am grateful to the anonymous referees and Quan Luu for helpful discussions.